handsontable/hyperformula/docs/README.md

 * Lets us write the docs in Markdown (and use Vue inside Markdown!).
 * [COMING SOON] Versions and deploys the docs together with the software.

-## Getting started with HyperFormula docs
+## Getting started with HyperFormula documentation

 To start a local HyperFormula docs server: